Fungal nail infections are common. They're not serious but they can take a long time to clear up.

 Fungal nail infections usually affect your toenails.
 You can get them on your fingernails too.

-Non-urgent advice: See a foot specialist if:
+Non-urgent advice: Contact your GP, diabetes nurse or foot specialist (podiatrist) if:

 They may suggest: